Ilan Halevi: Political life

-Halevi was a critic of Zionism, and wrote several books on the subject.
-He was a founding member of the Revue des Études palestiniennes (Palestinian Studies Review) in 1981.
-Halevi lived in Paris and the West Bank, and described himself as "100% Jewish and 100% Arab."
-In a 2011 interview he said: "My father fought against the Nazi occupation of France as a Communist.
+Halevi was a critic of Zionism and wrote several books on the subject.
+He was a founding member of the Revue des Études palestiniennes (Palestinian Studies Review; 1981–2008).
+Halevi lived in Paris, France, and the West Bank (his apartment in Ramallah was destroyed during Operation Rampart in 2002), and described himself as "100% Jewish and 100% Arab."
+His 2005 book Allers-retours has been called "a fictionalized autobiography", and was described in a review as "an immense and confusing collage populated by more than four hundred characters, some real, others inspired by real people, still others totally fictional (a table of characters specifies the fictional status of each one and recalls who he is in the story and possibly what his links are with other characters).
+With a bit of luck and if you are attentive, you will then hear, in the middle of this concert, a voice that will whisper to you both hot and cold, infinite belonging and exile, hope and doubt, laughter and tears, back and forth: it is there, the autobiographical truth.
+Finally, perhaps?"

+In a 2011 interview, Halevi said: "My father fought against the Nazi occupation of France as a Communist.
 I follow in the tradition of my parents in the fight for freedom and justice, even for oppressed Jews.
 Given a second chance, I would live my life exactly the same way.
 In my 45 years as a member of the PLO, I have always been accepted as a Jew."
+In The Jerusalem Quarterly he was characterised as "a true revolutionary internationalist".

-He was awarded the Medal of Distinction for his role in support of the Palestinian struggle by President Mahmoud Abbas.
+For his role in support of the Palestinian struggle, Halevi was awarded the Medal of Distinction by President Mahmoud Abbas.

 Death and legacy

-Halevi died in Clichy on 10 July 2013 at the age of 69.
+Halevi died in Clichy, France, on 10 July 2013 at the age of 69.
 His funeral took place in Paris at the crematorium of Père Lachaise Cemetery.

+Halevi's last book, Islamophobie et judéophobie.
+L'effet miroir, written in the final months of his life, was posthumously published in 2015, and in 2016, a collection of his essays and columns, entitled Du souvenir, du mensonge et de l'oubli: Chroniques palestiniennes, was produced in tribute to him by Actes Sud in collaboration with the Institute of Palestine Studies.

-In April 2019 it was announced that through an initiative of President Abbas a new street in the city of Al-Bireh would be named in honour of Ilan Halevi, a decision described by Hanan Ashrawi as "a tribute to a person of courage and principle".
+In April 2019, it was announced that through an initiative of President Abbas a new street in the city of Al-Bireh would be named in honour of Ilan Halevi, a decision described by Hanan Ashrawi as "a tribute to a person of courage and principle".